qthompso/tm_devices/docs/advanced/signal_generators.md

 The AWG70K is a special case, where only the direct signal output path is allowed (unless option AC is installed).
 This means the amplitude is limited, and offset is not allowed to be set by default.
 However, there is a secondary device which allows for DC amplification, the MDC4500-4B.
 The MDC4500-4B is an amplifier which provides an AWG70K the ability to utilize DC offset.
 It also provides a large range for amplitude.

+`set_output_signal_path` is uniquely defined within the AWG70KA and AWG70KB classes.
+By default, it will first attempt to set the output signal path to DCA.
+If this fails (implying an MDC4500-4B is not connected), then a direct (DIR) signal path will be set.

+`set_offset` is conditioned to make sure that the AWG output signal path is not DIR, as the VISA query will time out otherwise.

 |             | AWG70001A/B Option 150 | AWG70002A/B Option 225 | AWG70002A/B Option 216 | AWG70002A/B Option 208 | AWG7000XA/B MDC4500-4B DCA path |
 | ----------- | ---------------------- | ---------------------- | ---------------------- | ---------------------- | ------------------------------- |